-Growth in 2016 has proved to be stronger than the OBR and other forecasters were expecting at the start of the year, with little sign of any immediate post-Brexit slowdown.
+Growth in 2016 was stronger than the OBR and other forecasters were expecting at the start of the year, with little sign of any immediate post-Brexit slowdown.
 But the OBR predicts growth will slow in 2017 and 2018 as businesses delay investment plans and household incomes start to be squeezed by rising inflation.

-The vast majority of economists expect the decision to leave the EU to hit growth both in the short and medium term.
+The vast majority of economists expect the decision to leave the EU to hit growth in the medium to longer term.

 Movements in the bond and currency markets are a barometer of investor expectations about a country’s economic prospects.

 Selling bonds through the Debt Management Office is the main way the UK government borrows money to fund the gap between what it spends and the money it receives.

 A rise in the premium, or yield, demanded by markets for loaning money means funding the deficit becomes more expensive.

 The UK is currently able to borrow money for close to record low costs.
 While this will ease pressure on the public finances, it also reflects the market’s expectation that interest rate cuts are on the way for the UK.

 Since the vote to leave the EU, sterling has fallen markedly, at times touching 30 year lows against the dollar.
 While exporters have long complained of being hindered by a strong pound, it does not necessarily follow they will get an immediate boost from a weaker currency, considering the highly uncertain trading environment.